greduan/blog-content/blog/2022/02/02/kubernetes-rabbitmq-certificate-revocation-list.md

 This post assumes you:

-- Have a RabbitMQ setup in your k8s cluster via Helm charts (or that's how we do it).
+- Have a RabbitMQ setup in your k8s cluster via [Bitnami's Helm charts][bitnami].
 - You already figured out how to revoke a certificate and generate the CRL .pem file.

 For reference you can check the following pages: